ExpediaGroup/graphql-kotlin/website/docs/schema-generator/customizing-schemas/deprecating-schema.md

 id: deprecating-schema
 title: Deprecating Schema
 ---

+GraphQL schemas supports deprecation directive on the fields (which correspond to Kotlin properties and functions), input fields and enum values.

+Deprecation of arguments is currently not supported [in Kotlin](https://youtrack.jetbrains.com/issue/KT-25643).

+## Kotlin.Deprecated

-GraphQL schemas can have fields marked as deprecated.
-Instead of creating a custom annotation, `graphql-kotlin-schema-generator` just looks for the `kotlin.Deprecated` annotation and will use that annotation message for the deprecated reason.
+Instead of creating a custom annotation, `graphql-kotlin-schema-generator` just looks for the `@kotlin.Deprecated` annotation and will use that annotation message for the deprecated reason.

 ```kotlin